Blog · Analysis · Last reviewed June 23, 2026

 The U.S. Department of Energy's Virtual Power Plants report says most virtual power plant capacity today is in demand-response programs used when bulk power supply is limited, including programs that turn off or decrease consumption from smart thermostats, water heaters, and commercial or industrial equipment.
 DOE also describes wider functions: shifting electric-vehicle charging, using home solar-plus-storage during peak hours, dispatching commercial EV batteries, and providing ancillary services.

 This is the quiet transformation.
 The thermostat is no longer only an appliance controller.
-It is a household endpoint in a grid-dispatch interface.
+It is a household endpoint in a grid-dispatch interface, sitting beside the smart meter as witness and the EV charger as grid clerk.

 What Counts as Dispatch